 - Berserk Button: Hydia hates it when her daughters call her "mom" or "mother".

-- Big Bad: Hydia in the Movie; in "The End of Flutter Valley" she shared the spot with Queen Bumble.
+- Big Bad: Hydia in the movie; in "The End of Flutter Valley" she shares the spot with Queen Bumble.

-- Ineffectual Sympathetic Villain: Draggle; Reeka is surprisingly competent.
+- Ineffectual Sympathetic Villain: Draggle, who messes up each and every assignment given to her; Reeka is surprisingly competent.

-- Talking to Herself: Reeka and Draggle were both voiced by Jennifer Darling in the show.
+- Talking to Herself: Reeka and Draggle are both voiced by Jennifer Darling in the show.

 - Terrible Trio: Kind of.
 Reeka and Draggle definitely invoke this image with their displays of less than stellar skill, but their mother Hydia is a real threat.

 - Villainous Breakdown: In "The End of Flutter Valley", when the ponies return to Flutter Valley with the Sunstone, seeing her plans crushed at the last moment before victory causes Hydia to break down into fits and have to be carried off by her daughters while crying about how it just isn't fair.